Beyond Space in Huntsville

 Huntsville is a city with many surprises.
 One does not normally think much beyond the U.S. Space and Rocket Center, but there are other attractions just as notable in their own way.
 Many of the city’s attractions are located in the downtown area, which is easily accessible from Interstate 565, the connector between Huntsville and neighboring Decatur.
 Within the downtown area, there are the Huntsville Museum of Art, the Early Works Museum Complex, consisting of the Huntsville Depot and Museum, the Early Works Children’s Museum and the Alabama Constitution Village, and the Huntsville Visitors Center.

-US Space & Rocket Center Saturn V and Davidson Center For Space Exploration 001.jpg Early Works Childrens Museum Huntsville Alabama 002.jpg
+US Space & Rocket Center, Saturn V, Davidson Center For Space Exploration 001

 Also along I-565, the Huntsville Botanical Gardens is a 110-acre natural paradise.
 With its gardens and displays, the botanical garden could be a destination in itself.
 To go along with the space and rocket theme, there is also Sci-Quest, a hands-on science center for children.
 At Sci-Quest kids can explore the mysteries of many things usually taken for granted.

 When it comes to nature and the outdoors, Huntsville is not left out.
 Besides the botanical garden, there are plenty of opportunities for outdoor recreation.
 The city has foothills of the Appalachian Mountains on three sides.
 Just a short drive up a mountain is Monte Sano State Park, which offers an incredible view of the city below.
 Hiking trails, camping, picnicking, and bird watching are very popular activities.